Nimodipine

-Medical use
+Medical uses

 Because it has some selectivity for cerebral vasculature, nimodipine's main use is in the prevention of cerebral vasospasm and resultant ischemia, a complication of subarachnoid hemorrhage (a form of cerebral bleed), specifically from ruptured intracranial berry aneurysms irrespective of the patient's post-ictus neurological condition.
 Its administration begins within 4 days of a subarachnoid hemorrhage and is continued for three weeks.
 If blood pressure drops by over 5%, dosage is adjusted.
 There is still controversy regarding the use of intravenous nimodipine on a routine basis.

 A 2003 trial found nimodipine was inferior to magnesium sulfate in preventing seizures in women with severe preeclampsia.

 Nimodipine is not regularly used to treat head injury.
 Several investigations have been performed evaluating its use for traumatic subarachnoid hemorrhage; a systematic review of 4 trials did not suggest any significant benefit to the patients that receive nimodipine therapy.
 There was one report case of nimodipine being successfully used for treatment of ultradian bipolar cycling after brain injury and, later, amygdalohippocampectomy.